Rethinking account security

 Four key decisions are still present today:

 The renaming.
-"Security Settings" became "Security & sign-in" - directly reflecting the framing I championed: that the security page should be organized around how users sign in, not as a generic settings dump.
-This was one of the more debated framing decisions at the time.
+"Security Settings" became "Security & sign-in," directly reflecting the framing I championed: organize around how users sign in, not as a generic settings dump.

 "How you sign in to Google" as a consolidated section header.
-The current page uses this exact framing to anchor the authentication methods section, and the "How you sign in to Google" card, organizing 2SV alongside passkeys, password, Google prompt, and recovery options, is the structure I designed.
+The current page uses this exact framing, organizing 2SV alongside passkeys, password, Google prompt, and recovery options in the structure I designed.

 Chip-based affordance for adding sign-in methods.
-The horizontally scrolling row of chips at the bottom of the card ("Recovery contacts," "Authenticator," and others) is the interaction pattern from the P0 - preserved through three years of iteration.
-This was another one of the more contested design decisions during the project; the eventual data validated it.
+The horizontally scrolling row of chips ("Recovery contacts," "Authenticator," etc.) is the interaction pattern from the P0, preserved through three years of iteration.

 Warning alerts for items needing attention.
-Inline warning badges (i.e., "Verify [recovery email]") still surface action items from the Security Checkup directly within the relevant row, rather than in an entirely separate experience.
-This pattern was part of the broader redesign principles I pushed for that was successfully launched.
+Inline warning badges (e.g., "Verify [recovery email]") still surface action items directly within the relevant row rather than in a separate experience.

 Project outcomes